Phase-space networks and connectivity of the kagome antiferromagnet: Kagome Phase-Space Networks

-on the kagome lattice possesses an extensively degenerate ground-state manifold arising from geometric frustration~\cite{Huse1992,zeng1990numerical,chalker1992hidden,harris1992possible}.
+on finite $L_x\times L_y$ kagome lattices with periodic boundary conditions.
+Throughout this work, $L_x$ and $L_y$ denote the numbers of kagome Bravais unit cells along the two primitive directions.
+Since each kagome unit cell contains three sites, the total number of spins is $N=3L_xL_y$.
+The kagome lattice possesses an extensively degenerate ground-state manifold arising from geometric frustration~\cite{Huse1992,zeng1990numerical,chalker1992hidden,harris1992possible}.
 Any spin configuration satisfying the local constraint that the vector sum of spins vanishes on every triangle is a classical ground state, leading to an exponential growth of degeneracy with system size.
 Both thermal and quantum fluctuations partially lift this degeneracy and robustly select coplanar spin configurations from the continuous classical manifold~\cite{harris1992possible,chalker1992hidden,Reimers1993,Zhitomirsky2008,taillefumier2014semiclassical,chubukov1992order,chubukov1993order}.
 In the coplanar manifold of the kagome Heisenberg antiferromagnet, all spins lie within a common plane and, on every elementary triangle, are arranged at mutual angles of $120^\circ$; see Fig.~\ref{fig:schematic_arrows} for an example.
 Such configurations exactly satisfy the classical ground-state constraint that the vector sum of spins vanishes on each triangle.
 While coplanarity is enforced, the manifold remains extensively degenerate because the specific assignment of the three $120^\circ$-separated spin directions can vary from triangle to triangle, subject only to local consistency constraints imposed by shared spins.

 This structure admits a natural mapping to the antiferromagnetic three-state Potts model.
 Each spin is assigned one of three discrete states, conveniently labeled by the colors $R$, $G$, and $B$, corresponding to the three allowed spin orientations in the coplanar plane; see Fig.~\ref{fig:schematic_potts}.
 The kagome constraint that the three spins on every triangle must all differ translates directly into the Potts constraint that all three colors appear exactly once on each triangle.
 As a result, the coplanar manifold of the kagome antiferromagnet is isomorphic to the ground-state manifold of the antiferromagnetic three-state Potts model.